 I was looking for an easier way to make pizza for my son, as we struggled with using the peel, corn meal, and getting the dough round shaped.
 I decided to try using a cast iron skillet to make pizza and it worked great and was so much easier.
 This, with a side salad, serves 4 people.
 Total cost is under $10.
+You control the thickness of the crust.
+You control the toppings.

 - I cup warm water